rehierl/abstract-properties/11-x-hierarchies/11-x-hierarchy-of-trees/1-0-setup-of-trees.md

 <!-- ======================================================================= -->
 # setups of trees

-As before with simple sets of elements, and with tree-based definitions in mind, one can define basic setups of node trees.
+As before with simple sets of elements, and with the tree-based definitions in mind, setups of trees can be defined as follows.

 <!-- ======================================================================= -->
 ## (simple) setups of trees